LinkedIn Strategy

 Hiring managers are your other client.
 Give them reasons to choose you over competing recruiters.

-• "The state of the engineering talent market in Q1 2026: what I am seeing"
+• "The state of the engineering talent market this quarter: what I am seeing"

 • "Why your job posting is getting zero qualified applicants (a recruiter's honest take)"